 The toxic wells were all shut down by 1985, but at that time up to 750,000 people were possibly exposed.
 After the contaminated water supply was shut off for good, the U.S. government began to contact and provide aid to those affected, though they kept the contamination a secret from the public for nearly 20 years.
 Increasingly though, the public learned of the contamination and that the VA appeared to be downplaying its effects.
 Groups like The Few, The Proud, The Forgotten have missions dedicated to helping Camp Lejeune Veterans who were affected and ensuring they and their families get the support they need.

-A bill in Congress also seeks to address victims’ needs and help them get justice for any medical condition or even wrongful death.
-This bill is called the Honoring Our PACT Act.
-Although it addresses many concerns, the Honoring Our PACT Act would also provide better healthcare to those with conditions due to Camp Lejeune’s toxic water.
-It would also reduce the claims requirements if veterans suffer from certain medical conditions linked to the MCAS New River incident.
+In August 2022, the Honoring Our PACT Act was signed into law, providing better healthcare to those with conditions due to Camp Lejeune’s toxic water.
+It also reduces the claim requirements if veterans suffer from certain medical conditions linked to the MCAS New River incident.

 It’s also important to note that not all military personnel that were stationed at Camp Lejeune during this time were exposed or would be eligible for benefits.
 Some areas of the camp weren’t affected by the toxic water and had clean water sources for drinking and bathing.
 Those who think they may qualify should consult with the VA to ensure they resided in the affected area.